oyamist/om-ranger/README.md

-# Om-Ranger - An IR Ranging Visual Assistance Support Cane
+# OM-Ranger - An IR Ranging Visual Assistance Support Cane
 Support canes used by the blind have a major drawback in that they can whack people from behind unintentionally.
 This is clearly awkward for both the blind and the sighted.

-The Om-Ranger uses a Class 1 (safe to the naked eye) IR Time-of-fligh (TOF) laser to detect near objects.
+The OM-Ranger uses a Class 1 (safe to the naked eye) IR Time-of-fligh (TOF) laser to detect near objects.
 Tactile feedback on the range of detected objects is provided by a Linear Resonant Actuator (LRA) haptic device.

-The Om-Ranger uses [TinyCircuits](https://tinycircuits.com) hardware and is implemented with the [[OMilli]] multi-threaded operating system for microcontrollers.
+The OM-Ranger uses [TinyCircuits](https://tinycircuits.com) hardware and is implemented with the [[OMilli]] multi-threaded operating system for microcontrollers.